kcg2015/tdi_12days_project/README.md

 * Build in some interactivity by having the user submit a form which determines which data is requested.
 * Create a `pandas` dataframe with the data.

-Here I use Quandl API calls to pull the prices time series of last `str_days` number of days, with `str_days` as an input submitted from `index.html`
+Here I use Quandl API calls to pull the prices time series of last `str_days` number of days, with `str_days` as variable and taken as an input submitted from `index.html`

 ```
 def get_quandl(str_days):